shuryak/allure-go-run-plugin/README.md

 <!-- Plugin description -->

-This GoLand plugin provides a convenient way to run test written using [ozontech/allure-go](https://github.com/ozontech/allure-go) framework directly from your IDE.
+This GoLand plugin provides a convenient way to run tests written using [ozontech/allure-go](https://github.com/ozontech/allure-go) framework directly from your IDE.

 <!-- Plugin description end -->